ejphendriks/hello_world/README.md

 # hello_world
-I have changed and overwritten the line 2
+I have changed and overwritten line 2
 And line 3 is also changed
-THe wether is beatiful today ...
+The wether is beatiful today ...
 And tacos on the Moon seem to be better that on Earth...